Filestar Help

 Globs

-Glob syntax is a way of specifying sets of filenames with wildcard characters.
+is a way of specifying sets of filenames with wildcard characters.
 Here's a comprehensive explanation of different types of glob syntax:

 1. Asterisk (*): Matches any number of characters (including none).
 For instance, *.txt matches any file with an .txt extension.